MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-org-change-readiness.md

 # Assess organizational change readiness

 After you’ve secured your project team and defined your vision, scope, and goals, the next step on your upgrade journey is to ensure that your organization and users are ready for Teams—an activity that you complete in parallel with ensuring your technical readiness.
 To realize value from Teams, users must actually use it.
 Simply enabling Teams doesn’t guarantee that you achieve your goal.
 Users have different use cases and varying learning styles, and they adapt to new technology at different speeds.
 The good news is that managing change isn’t all that complicated, but it does take a focused effort.
 The guided discussions below are designed to help you understand your user base so that you can prepare the right level of education to facilitate and accelerate user adoption.
-There are three ways you should look at your user base:
+There are two ways you should look at your user base:

 - **Organizational change readiness**: Understanding how quickly (or not) users typically react to change.
 This information will help inform the amount of awareness, training, and value-selling you might need to do to drive user adoption.
--   **Use cases**: Evaluating how the new technology will improve user productivity.
-This information will make the change relevant for users based on how they work.
--   **Personas**: Assessing which individuals or groups  might require personalized attention.
-This information will enable you to target training and awareness for those who expect or need more focused attention (for example, executives).
+- **Teamwork scenarios**: Understanding how users work will enable you to map Teams to their work activities, accelerating adoption and facilitating the shift away from Skype for Business.

 > [!Note]
 > You can adapt the assessment activities given below to any change initiative in your organization.
 Simply address the questions based on the scope of your project.
 In the following discussions, “new solution” can apply to audio calling, audio conferencing, or your upgrade from Skype for Business to Teams.